fiatjaf/summadb/README.md

 # SummaDB [![Travis-CI build status](https://travis-ci.org/fiatjaf/summadb.svg)](https://travis-ci.org/fiatjaf/summadb)

 SummaDB is a [CouchDB](http://couchdb.org/)-inspired open source **hierarchical database** with infinitely nested sub-databases, all those independently **syncable with PouchDB**.
-It offers a full-blown REST interface similar to CouchDB (with PUT calls that can be pointed to any leaf of the hierarchical tree and a PATCH method for multiple arbitrary leaf updates).
+It offers a full-blown REST interface similar to CouchDB (with PUT calls that can be pointed to any leaf of the hierarchical tree and a PATCH method for multiple arbitrary leaf updates) and a [GraphQL](http://facebook.github.io/graphql) read-only query interface

 ## Features